 Arctic Law and Governance in People’s Republic of China and in Finland

 “Comparing Chinese legal perspectives on Arctic governance with those espoused by traditional Arctic players, like Finland, is timely and highly relevant for policy-makers, researchers and general public.
-It is very intriguing to study for example how the rising global economy like China adjusts its policies and practices to the prevailing frameworks of Arctic law and governance, or is China going to challenge these”, says the director of NIEM and research professor Timo Koivurova from the Arctic Centre.
+It is very intriguing to study for example how the rising global economy like China adjusts its policies and practices to the prevailing frameworks of Arctic law and governance, or is China going to challenge these”, said the director of NIEM and research professor Timo Koivurova from the Arctic Centre.

 “Comparison enables us to draw general conclusions on Finnish and Chinese approaches to Arctic governance and international law.
-This new point of view provides fresh theoretical insights on Arctic governance”, tells researcher Adam Stepien from the NIEM.
+This new point of view provides fresh theoretical insights on Arctic governance”, told researcher Adam Stepien from the NIEM.

-Research Profesor, Director
+Research Professor, Director